zonemaster/zonemaster/README.md

 FreeBSD 11.1     | 5.6      |   9.5
 Ubuntu 14.04     | 5.5      |   9.3
 Ubuntu 16.04     | 5.7      |   9.5
-Ubuntu 18.04     | TBD      |   TBD
+Ubuntu 18.04     | 5.7      |  10.3

 *) MariaDB, not MySQL

 Zonemaster Backend has been tested with the combination of OS and database engine version listed in the table above.
 Zonemaster uses functionality introduced in PostgreSQL version 9.3, and earlier versions are as such not supported.

 ### Supported Perl versions